Back up and recover an Oracle Database on an Azure Linux VM using Azure Backup

 echo "oracle ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers

-Set up Azure Files Storage for the Oracle archived redo log files
+Set up Azure Files storage for the Oracle archived redo log files

-The Oracle database archive redo logfiles play a crucial role in database recovery as they store the committed transactions needed to roll forward from a database snapshot taken in the past.
-When in archivelog mode, the database archives the contents of online redo logfiles when they become full and switch.
-Together with a backup, they are required to achieve point-in-time recovery when the database has been lost.
+When the database is in ARCHIVELOG mode, it archives the contents of online redo log files when they become full and switch.
+Together with a backup, they're required to achieve point-in-time recovery when the database is lost.

 Prepare the databases